pkp/learning-ojs/en/website_settings.md

 ![](/assets/learning-ojs3.1-jm-settings-web-navmenu-add.PNG)

 It will now appear in the list of Navigation Menu Items.
 Next, go to the desired Navigation Menu \(e.g., Primary\), use the blue arrow to reveal the options, and choose Edit.
-You can now drag and drop it into the appropriate location on the menu.
+You can now drag and drop it from Unassigned Menu Items to Assigned Menu Items and into the appropriate location on the menu.

 ![](/assets/learning-ojs3.1-jm-settings-web-navmenu-add-nav.PNG)